1. YOUR VISION – MAKE IT KNOWN.

-If you find that you “ain’t got time for that” then I encourage you to make time.
-This is so important and should actually help guide you in some way, shape or form towards a more developed communications strategy.
+Strategy is so important and will help guide you towards a more developed communications strategy.
 I want to share with you some steps I have had to learn over and over again when figuring out how to develop and carry out a strategy.
 These are by no means perfect and I am sure compared to some of the experts, I have left out something.
 The cool thing about these steps is that I can use them constantly.
 I have to remember that communications strategy is an ongoing process,

 # 1. YOUR VISION – MAKE IT KNOWN.

 This is the most important step.
 Without a vision, nothing is communicated.
 Clarify, cast and integrate your vision.

 Separate what is important into levels.
 (Yes, everything is important but if you don’t set priorities then everything becomes important, which in turn makes nothing important.)
 Communications levels can be decided by the team in the order of importance.
 Use verbiage like “Big Days” would always let me know what was a level one.
 Levels can be decided into examples like this: